Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Conclusion and discussion

-This research leverages the state-of-the-art Physics-Informed Neural Network (PINN) techniques to tackle petroleum engineering problems, demonstrating several advantages PINNs offer over traditional approaches.
-For example, PINNs operate independently of labeled data for forward problems and excel in extrapolation or prediction capabilities, suppressing other machine learning methods.
-In addition, compared to numerical methods, the meshless characteristic of PINNs eliminates the necessity for fine grid blocks to track shock front movements, thereby avoiding the discretization errors associated with numerical simulation.
-However, it is essential to recognize that PINNs are not designed to replace but to augment traditional simulation methods.
-Currently, PINN techniques are in the early stages of development and face challenges in modeling physics in non-uniform spatial domains (e.g., reservoir heterogeneity).
-Future endeavors will aim to address these challenges and extend PINN applications to two-dimensional and even three-dimensional models, broadening their impact in engineering and scientific research fields.
-With these in mind, we conclude the key findings of this study as follows: \begin{enumerate} \item The success of PINN training the Buckley-Leverett model critically depends on the proper construction of a convex hull for the original flux function.
-Such construction imposes precise physical constraints to the solutions, eliminating the issue of multiple saturation values at a single location related to the original fractional flow.
-This strategy is generally applicable for addressing other nonlinear hyperbolic PDEs that exhibit discontinuities in their solutions.
-With the incorporation of accurate governing equations, the PINN training framework is very straightforward, utilizing lightweight neural networks, basic activation functions, and simple optimization methods, with solution accuracy guaranteed. \item Vanilla PINNs efficiently solve the Buckley-Leverett equation across varying fluid mobility ratios and gravity terms without relying on labeled data, identifying that lower mobility ratios and up-inclined reservoirs are favorable for a delayed water breakthrough and thus higher oil recoveries in water-displacing-oil processes. \item Vanilla PINNs demonstrate the ability to resolve not only a single saturation shock for a water-displacing-oil process, but also manage two shocks for a semi-miscible gas-displacing-water process.
-TThe presence of an additional discontinuity, stemming from the mutual solubility between the displacing and displaced phases, does not detract from the PINNs' effectiveness.
-PINNs provide a valuable tool to gauge the spread of a CO\(_2\) plume, which is critical for the energy industry's efforts towards achieving net-zero emissions. \item With the utilization of observed data, inverse PINNs are able to precisely identify the hidden parameter in the governing equation (mobility ratio only).
-The constraints from governing equations reduce the dependence of inverse PINNs on labeled data.
-Our sensitivity analysis reveals that PINNs demonstrate resilience to data impurities of up to 5\% and cope well with moderate data shortages. \item Inverse PINNs have the capability to identify multiple parameters within the Buckley-Leverett equation (both mobility ratio and gravity term), enabling the comprehensive mapping of the entire solution space.
-This is achieved through meticulous adjustments of learning rates for individual optimizers concerning model hyperparameters and two learnable parameters.
+This research leverages state-of-the-art Physics-Informed Neural Network (PINN) techniques to solve and discover Buckley-Leverett equations and their variants, which exhibit intricate solution behaviors.
+Focusing on real-world petroleum engineering challenges, such as water flooding in subsurface hydrocarbon reservoirs and carbon sequestration in saline aquifers, we have identified several key findings: \begin{enumerate} \item The success of PINN training for the Buckley-Leverett model critically depends on Welge's construction of a convex hull for the original flux function.
+This method imposes precise physical constraints on the solutions, eliminating issues of multiple saturation values at a single location related to the original fractional flow.
+This strategy is generally applicable to other nonlinear hyperbolic PDEs exhibiting discontinuities. \item PINNs in their most elemental forms efficiently solve the Buckley-Leverett equation across different fluid mobility ratios and gravity terms, without relying on labeled data.
+Our findings indicate that lower mobility ratios and upward-inclined reservoirs are favorable for delaying water breakthrough, thus enhancing oil recoveries in water-displacing-oil processes. \item Vanilla PINNs demonstrate the capability to resolve not just a single saturation shock but also dual shocks in both a semi-miscible gas-displacing-water process, where shocks travel in the same direction, and in purely gravitational flow processes, where shocks travel in opposite directions.
+The presence of additional discontinuities, due to inter-phase solubility and dominant gravity effects, does not impede the effectiveness of PINNs.
+This capability provides a valuable tool for modeling the spread of a CO\(_2\) plume and gravitational flows. \item Utilizing observed data, inverse PINNs precisely identify hidden parameters in the governing equations, such as the mobility ratio.
+The constraints imposed by the governing equations reduce the dependence of inverse PINNs on labeled data.
+Our sensitivity analysis shows that PINNs demonstrate resilience to data impurities of up to 5\% and cope well with moderate data shortages.
+Furthermore, PINNs exhibit significant robustness when varying the number of collocation points, maintaining accuracy even with reduced data sizes. \item Inverse PINNs are capable of identifying multiple parameters in the Buckley-Leverett equation, enabling comprehensive mapping of the entire solution space through meticulous adjustments of learning rates for individual optimizers.

 \end{enumerate}